-If you have backup media, you can restore the information and the key becomes usable again.
-Likewise, if you have copies of the Security World data on several computers, erasing the data on one computer does not remove it from any other computer.
+If you have copies of the Security World data on several computers, erasing the data on one computer does not remove it from any other computer.

 To destroy a key permanently you must either erase the OCS that is used to protect it or erase the Security World completely.
 There are no other ways to destroy a key permanently.